About Michael H. Collins - Teacher and Author

 History is somewhere between great novels and poetry on the one hand, and philosophy and theology on the other.

-As a university teacher, reviewer and sometimes cruise lecturer, I’ve read about and visited dozens of the places really or supposedly connected with St George.
+As a university teacher, reviewer and sometimes cruise lecturer, I’ve read or visited dozens of the places really or supposedly connected with St George.
 (A visit to meet scholars in Syria, where important inscriptions have been found, has had to be postponed because of the troubles there.)
 Even so I’ve read and talked to many people also interested in the myriad facets of the St George tradition in England.

-I think my engagement with St George over some 15 years has given me a lot of insight into the way people of previous times related to him.
+I think my engagement with St George over 20 years has given me a lot of insight into the way people of previous times related to him.
 Certainly friends in all walks of life who are interested in the saint have helped me make the book more accurate, more rounded and more interesting.

 For example, for the chapter on flags bearing the cross of St George, Graham Bartram of Flags of the World some years ago guided me through the current debate on when, how and by whom the flag was used in the Middle Ages.